ybenitezf/cdk_polylith/README.md

 cdk synth
 ```

-And now all work great !!! ... ummm not not really, all the idea behind polylith is that all the code live in the components or bases folders.
+Now all should work great!!! ... ummm no, not really.
+The idea behind polylith is that all code should live in the components or bases folders.

-Let's discard this last change and solve this problem in the polylith way - (remember to exit the venv created for the `cdk_app` project).
+So, let's go back, discard these last changes and solve this problem in the polylith way - (don't forget to exit the venv created for the `cdk_app` project).

-## Include lambda functions code
+## Include lambda functions code, the polilyth way.

-So in this project we have 2 lambdas:
+In this project we have 2 lambdas:

 ```
 ./lambda/